MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ![Deploy with ODT or Configuration Manager](images/plan-office-365-proplus-03.png)

 ## Step 1 - Choose how you want to deploy Office 365 ProPlus

-Choose what tool you want to use to deploy Office 365 ProPlus:
+You can deploy Office 365 ProPlus with System Center Configuration Manager, with the Office Deployment Tool, with a third-party software deployment tool, or by having your users self-install.
+In addition, you can choose whether to deploy Office directly from the cloud or from a local source on your network.

-- System Center Configuration Manager (Current Branch): We recommend this tool for organizations that already use Configuration Manager to distribute and manage software.
+We recommend Configuration Manager for organizations that already use it  to distribute and manage software.
 Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.

-- Office Deployment Tool: We recommend this tool for organizations that do not have Configuration Manager and that still want to manage their deployment.
-Like Configuration Manager, the Office Deployment Tool gives you control over which Office applications are installed, how Office is updated, as well as the architecture, languages, and installation experience for your users.
-You can also use the ODT to download installation files that can be deployed using third-party software distribution tools.
+For organizations that do not have Configuration Manager and that still want to manage their deployment, we recommend using the Office Deployment Tool (ODT).
+You can use the ODT as a standalone tool, or you can use it to download installation files that can be deployed using third-party software deployment tools.
 For more details, see [Overview of the Office 2016 Deployment Tool](overview-of-the-office-2016-deployment-tool.md).

+Choose how you want to deploy:

+- Deploy from a local source with Configuration Manager: Manage your deployment with Configuration Manager, and have Office downloaded and deployed from distribution points on your network.
+- Deploy from the cloud with Configuration Manager: Manage your deployment with Configuration Manager, but have Office install directly on client devices from the Office CDN rather than from distribution points on your network.
+- Deploy from the cloud with the Office Deployment Tool: Manage your deployment with the ODT and have Office installed on client devices directly from the Office CDN.
+- Deploy from a local source with the Office Deployment Tool: Manage your deployment with the ODT and have Office downloaded to a local source on your netowrk and installed on client devices from there. **This option is supported, but we do not recommend it because of the complexity and netowrk impact of managing installation packages from a local source.**
-- Self-install: You can also have your users install Office 365 ProPlus directly from the Office 365 portal.
+- Self-install from the cloud: Manage your deployment from the Office portal and have your users install Office on their client devices directly from the portal.
 This method requires the least amount of administrative setup, but gives you less control over the deployment.
-For more details, see [Set up Office 365 for business](https://support.office.com/en-US/Article/set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa).

-[FROM BILL: For self-install, need to add what I can or cannot manage as an admin--pull from screenshot and SOC article]
+You can, however, stll define how frequently your users receive updates.
+For more details, see [Manage user software in Office 365](https://support.office.com/en-us/article/manage-user-software-in-office-365-c13051e6-f75c-4737-bc0d-7685dcedf360).
+This option requires that your users have local adminsitrative rights on their client devices.

 Many organizations will use a combination of these tools for different users.
 For example, an organization might use Configuration Manager to deploy Office to most of their users, but enable self-install for a small group of workers who are not frequently connected to the internal network.

 > [!NOTE]
-> **Best practice:** If you already use Configuration Manager, use it for deploying Office.
-If you don't use Configuration Manager, use the Office Deployment Tool--that can be used on its own or in combination with a third-party tool.
-For small groups of  users who are not frequently connected to your network, consider allowing them to self-install directly from the Office portal.

-## Step 2 - Choose the source location of the Office installation files

-You can deploy Office directly from the Office Content Delivery Network (CDN) or download the Office files and deploy them from your network.
-In some cases, your choice of how to deploy Office determines your source location:

-- Configuration Manager from the cloud: You can configure Office settings and push a deployment to targeted devices which will install directly from the Office CDN.
-- Configuration Manager from a local source: You can download the files from the Office CDN and deploy them from distribution points on your network.
-- Office Deployment Tool from the cloud: You manage your deployment with the ODT and Office is installed on client devices directly from the Office CDN.
-- Office Deployment Tool from a local source: You manage your deployment with the ODT and Office is downloaded to a local source on your netowrk and installed on client devices from there. **This option is supported, but we do not recommend it.** Managing Office files from a local source with the ODT is complicated: it's hard to manage the multiple packages and requires extensive administration and network capacity.
-- Self-install from the cloud: If users self-install from the Office portal, that installation will always use the Office CDN.

-> [!NOTE]
-> **Best practice:** If you're using the Office Deployment Tool and if you have the network capacity, we recommend installing Office from the cloud.
+> **Best practice:** If you're using the Office Deployment Tool and if you have the network capacity, we recommend deploying Office with the ODT from the cloud.
 It's more efficient.
 If you use Configuration Manager, deploy from distribution points or from the cloud, depending on your existing infrastructure and network requirements.
-If you use self-install, your users will install from the cloud.
+We recommend self-install for situations in which you require less administrative control and you have the network capacity to have your users install directly from the Office portal.

-## Step 3 - Choose how to manage updates to Office
+## Step 2 - Choose how to manage updates to Office

 You can manage updates with the same tool that you deploy Office, but it's not required.
 You can also choose whether to have the updates install directly from the cloud or from a local source on your network.

+> [!IMPORTANT]
+> If you manage updates from the cloud (using the Office CDN), your network usage is more efficient: Binary delta compression reduces the size of the updates and Background Intelligent Transfer Service (BITS) transfers updates to a user’s device only when bandwidth isn't being used by other critical applications.
+The Office CDN also automatically deploys an update over a number of days to prevent your devices from trying to update at the same time.
+These features are not available when managing updates from a local source.

 Choose how to manage updates:

-[FROM BILL: Push managing updates from the cloud more strongly--ramp and binary compression. you must set up groups, define ramp, etc.]

 - Manage updates automatically from the cloud: Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office CDN.
 You still control frequency and type of update--those settings are defined as part of the initial deployment--but the overall process is much less work for the administrator.

-- System Center Configuration Manager (Current Branch):  If you deploy  Office with System Center Configuration, you can also use it to manage Office updates.
-The benefits are the same:  Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.
-However, there's a higher administrative overhead.
+- Manage updates with Configuration Manager:  If you deploy Office with  Configuration Manager, you can also use it to manage Office updates.

-- Office Deployment Tool: Like Configuration Manager, the Office Deployment Tool gives you more control over how Office is updated.
-You can also use the ODT to download update files that can be deployed using third-party software distribution tools.
-In both cases, there is an administrative cost.
+- Office Deployment Tool: You can use the ODT to download update files and manage those updates, either directly with the ODT or with a third-party software deployment tool. **This option is supported, but we do not recommend it because of the complexity and netowrk impact of managing updates from a local source.**

 - Self-manage.
 All users who sef-install Office will either be automatically updated from the Office CDN or manage their updates on their own.

 As with installation, you can use a combination of methods for different users.

 > [!NOTE]
 > **Best practice:** We recommend managing your updates automatically from the cloud.
-It might require more network capacity, but it's more efficient.

-> [!IMPORTANT]
-> REVIEWERS: What else can we say about why?
-I think more secure is overstating it.
+You limit your administrative overhead and receive all the network efficiencies built into udpating from the Office CDN, including binary data compression.

-## Step 4 - Choose your update channels
+## Step 3 - Choose your update channels and deployment rings

-[FROM BILL: Include information on ring testing in here.
-You have to check on the features with your hardware--display drivers, etc.]

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you deploy one of three different update channels to different groups of users: